-5.5 Source Control Incident Management Team (SCIMT)
+5.2.5 Source Control Incident Management Team (SCIMT)

 In the event of an offshore well control incident, the Operations - Wells function becomes the SCIMT Leader and activates the SCIMT.
-If the situation requires activation of the Source Control Contingency Plan, a Source Control IMT will be established (see SCCP references Section 10.1.1.3).
+If the situation requires activation of the Source Control Contingency Plan, a Source Control IMT will be established.
 The SCIMT Leader will lead the Source Control IMT but continues to report through to the EMT Leader.
 The primary function of the SCIMT is to bring the well under control, in compliance with ER priorities of PEARL.